In these General Terms and Conditions:

-2.4 The Customer shall not: (a) other than as permitted by law, attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Software and/or its documentation (as applicable) in any form or media or by any means; nor attempt to reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or (b) access all or any part of the Services in order to build a product or service which competes with the Services; or (c) use the Services to provide services to third parties other than Authorised Users; or (d) subject to clause 15.6, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services available to any third party except the Authorised Users; or (e) attempt to obtain, or assist third parties in obtaining, access to the Services, other than as provided under this clause 2; or (f) interfere with or disrupt the integrity or performance of the Services or third party data contained therein; or (g) attempt to gain unauthorised access to the Services or their related systems or networks.
+2.4 The Customer shall not: (a) other than as permitted by law and these T&Cs, attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Software and/or its content in any form or media or by any means; nor attempt to reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or (b) access all or any part of the Services in order to build a product or service which competes with the Services; or (c) use the Services to provide services to third parties other than Authorised Users; or (d) license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services available to any third party except the Authorised Users; or (e) attempt to obtain, or assist third parties in obtaining, access to the Services, other than as provided under this clause 2; or (f) interfere with or disrupt the integrity or performance of the Services or third party data contained therein; or (g) attempt to gain unauthorised access to the Services or their related systems or networks.

-2.5 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and/or its documentation and, in the event of any such unauthorised access or use, promptly notify the Supplier.
+2.5 The Customer shall use its best endeavours to prevent any unauthorised access to, or use of, the Services and/or its content and, in the event of any such unauthorised access or use, promptly notify the Supplier.

 3. ADDITIONAL USER SUBSCRIPTIONS